 Beyond harvesting and preserving, you'll want to prepare for the next growing season to ensure continued high yields.

 Our Lincoln Sweet Peas grown by fellow patriot, Dianne Comeau Peyton

 The first thing to do is harvest and save as many seeds as possible.
 Remember that monster zucchini mentioned earlier?
-These overgrown vegetables make ideal candidates for seed saving, since they'll have the largest seeds.
-Harvesting and saving seeds varies from plant to plant, but most need to be dried and then stored in a dark, cool place.
+These overgrown vegetables make ideal candidates for seed saving since they'll have the largest seeds.
+Harvesting and saving seeds vary from plant to plant, but most need to be dried and then stored in a dark, cool place.

 Next, you'll want to prepare your garden's soil for the next season.
 Depending on the soil you're working with, you may want to:

 - turn it over

 - plant winter cover crops to fix the nitrogen